michael-betz/linux-on-litex-vexriscv/README.md

 make

-# if the build succeeds, a new rootfs image appears:
+# if the build succeeds, a new rootfs.cpio image appears, which can be copied on the SD card:

-ll output/images/rootfs.ext2
+ll output/images/rootfs.cpio
-  60M Aug 30 18:47 output/images/rootfs.ext2

-# overwrite the rootfs partition on the SD card with it

-sudo dd if=output/images/rootfs.ext2 of=/dev/mmcblk0p2 bs=1M
+  5.9M Aug 31 00:35 rootfs.cpio
 ```